The Future Self Savings Tax

 Small Amounts, Surprisingly Large Gaps

 Many people find it genuinely surprising how much modest, everyday spending adds up over time.
 It is not about dramatic lifestyle changes.
 Even redirecting a small slice of discretionary spending — a fraction of what gets spent on convenience, impulse purchases, or subscriptions that drift unnoticed — can illustrate a meaningful difference over a decade or two.
 It can help to think of it less as sacrifice and more as a conversation between your present self and the person you will eventually become.
-That framing alone is worth considering when you look at your monthly outgoings.
+That framing alone is worth noting when you look at your monthly outgoings.

 What This Calculator Does Not Capture